 They offer a free version of Moodle on their MoodleCloud network, which you can use as a starting point for setting up your own MOOC.
 There are some limitations to the free version of Moodle, and it would not be adequate for larger companies or educational institutions but is meant to be more of a starter platform.
 The free version of MoodleCloud offers:

 Key features of the free MoodleCloud hosting platform include:

 - Free hosting (supported by minimal advertising)

 - Easy, instant signup using your mobile phone.

-- Full version of Moodle with almost no limitations
+- A full version of Moodle with almost no limitations

 - Always has the latest version, currently Moodle 2.9.1

 - Up to 50 users and 200Mb disk space